John S. Rigden

-John S. Rigden was an internationally renowned American physicist.
+John S. Rigden (January 10, 1934 – November 24, 2017) was an American physicist.
 His areas of expertise were molecular physics and the history of science.
 He was the former co-editor of the scholarly journal Physics in Perspective, published by Birkhäuser Publishing in Basel, Switzerland.
 Rigden died November 24, 2017, of cardiac arrest at St. Luke's Hospital in St. Louis.
 He was 83.

 Education

 Rigden received his B.S. from Eastern Nazarene College in Quincy, Massachusetts, his Ph.D. from Johns Hopkins University and completed a post-doctoral fellowship at Harvard University.
 He served on the faculty of his alma mater, Eastern Nazarene, as well as Middlebury College and University of Missouri–St. Louis.
 He was also an Honorary Professor of Physics at Washington University in St. Louis. and held an honorary Doctor of Science degree from Denison University.

 Career

 Rigden was editor of the American Journal of Physics from 1975 to 1985.
 In 1987, he joined the American Institute of Physics, where he served as Director of Physics Programs.
 In 1992, he was appointed Director of Development of the National Science Standards Project at the National Academy of Sciences.
 In 1995, he was elected chairman of the History of Physics Forum of the American Physical Society (of which he was a fellow).
 He also served on committees for the American Association of Physics Teachers, the American Physical Society, the American Association for the Advancement of Science (of which he was also a fellow), and the National Academy of Sciences.
 He served as a National Science Foundation (NSF) consultant to the country of India in 1968 and again in 1969.
 He was the United States Representative to the International Science Exhibition in Rangoon Burma in 1970.
 He was also a Fulbright Fellow to Burma in 1971 and to Uruguay in 1975.